Water Chemistry Water Chemistry — How Do I Lower My Pool's Alkalinity Without Dropping pH Too Low?

 Step 1: Test Your Water

-Use a reliable test kit (Taylor K-2006 or equivalent) to measure total alkalinity (TA) and pH.
+Use a reliable test kit (Taylor K-2006 or equivalent) to measure total alkalinity (TATotal Alkalinity — The buffer that keeps your pH from bouncing around.
+Get this in range and pH gets a lot easier to manage. learn more →) and pH.
 Target TA should be 80-120 ppm for most pools, with pH in the ideal range of 7.4-7.6.

 Step 2: Add Muriatic Acid

 Use 31.45% muriatic acid (hydrochloric acid).
-Add acid in small, calculated doses—use a pool calculator app or website to determine exact amounts based on your current TA level and pool volume.
+Add acid in small, calculated doses—use a pool calculator app or website to determine estimated amounts based on your current TA level and pool volume.
 Never drop pH below 7.0 in a single treatment to avoid equipment damage.
-Always add acid to water (never water to acid) with the pump running.
+Pour acid slowly into the deepest part of the pool with the pump running (and when pre-diluting in a bucket, always add acid to water, never water to acid).

 Step 3: Aerate Aggressively